-- On the first day of production, construct a control strip to identify the target wet density for the CIR layer using a nuclear moisture-density gauge in backscatter measurement.
-Nuclear gauge test duration in backscatter measurement shall be one minute.
-The control strip construction and density testing will occur under the direct observation and/or assistance of the department QV personnel. - (2) Unless the Engineer approves otherwise, construct control strips to a minimum dimension of 500 feet long and one full lane width. - (3) Completed control strips may remain in-place to be incorporated into the final roadway cross-section. - (4) Construct additional control strips, at a minimum, when: - 1.
-The CIR layer thickness changes in excess of 2.0 inches. - 2.
-The percent of target wet density is less than 95% or exceeds 105.0%; and is outside the range of the 10 random measurements defining the control strip; on two consecutive sublots. - 3.
-If there is a significant change in mix proportions, weather conditions, compaction equipment's or other controlling factors, the Engineer may require construction of new control strips to check target density. - (5) Construct control strips using equipment and methods representative of the operations to be used for constructing the CIR layer. - (6) After compacting the control strip with a minimum of 3 passes, mark and take wet density measurements using nuclear moisture-density gauge in backscatter mode at 3 random locations across the control strip, at least 1 1⁄2 feet from the unrestricted edge of the CIR layer.
-Subsequent density measurements will be taken at the same 3 locations - (7) After each subsequent pass of compaction equipment over the entirety of the control strip, take wet density measurements at the 3 marked locations.
-Continue compacting and testing until the increase in density measurements of individual locations is less than 2.0 lb/ft3, or the density measurements begin to decrease. - (8) Upon completion of control strip compaction, take 10 randomly located wet density measurements within the limits of the control strip, at least 1 1⁄2 feet from the unrestricted edge of the CIR layer.
+On the first day of production, construct a control strip to identify the target wet density for the CIR layer.
+The control strip construction and density testing will occur under the direct observation and/or assistance of the department QV personnel.

+Unless the engineer approves otherwise, construct control strips to a minimum dimension of 500 feet long and one full lane width.

+Completed control strips may remain in-place to be incorporated into the final roadway cross-section.

+Construct additional control strips, at a minimum, when:

+- The CIR layer thickness changes in excess of 2.0 inches. - The percent of target density is less than 90% or exceeds 105.0%; and is outside the range of the 10 random measurements defining the control strip; on three consecutive sublots. - Construct control strips using equipment and methods representative of the operations to be used for constructing the CIR layer. - After compacting the control strip with a minimum of 2 passes, mark and take density measurements at 3 random locations, at least 1 1⁄2 feet from the edge of the CIR layer.
+Subsequent density measurements will be taken at the same 3 locations. - After each subsequent pass of compaction equipment over the entirety of the control strip, take density measurements at the 3 marked locations.
+Continue compacting and testing until the increase in density measurements is less than 2.0 lb/ft3, or the density measurements begin to decrease.

+• Upon completion of control strip compaction, take 10 randomly located density measurements within the limits of the control strip, at least 1 1⁄2 feet from the edge of the base.
 The final measurements recorded at the 3 locations under article paragraph (6) of this section may be included as 3 of the 10 measurements.
 Average the 10 measurements to obtain the control strip target density.